phil85/aba-results/README.md

 ## Detailed Results

-The detailed results from the comparison to leading algorithms on standard anticlustering problems are avaiable below≤:
+The detailed results from the comparison to leading algorithms on standard anticlustering problems are avaiable below:

 [Link to tables](tables/comparison_to_leading_algorithms.pdf)